Click on the book covers

 Here is Iannis Xenakis in 1971 in Persepolis, Iran, at the third Shiraz Arts Festival, to present his Polytope de Persépolis.

 We’re working on a group of books about Iannis Xenakis, in Joel Chadabe’s words “one of the most original and important of the post-World War II composers.”
-Well, who is he?
-Go here to find out!
+Read Chadabe’s article titled Who is he?
+Go here!

 It’s really a question of how we listen.
 Our voice is the ultimate synthesizer, capable of a wide range of sound.